cosmos/interchain-security/docs/docs/adrs/adr-017-allowing-inactive-validators.md

 ### Scenarios 8: Inactive validators can validate on consumer chains

 An inactive validator can opt in and validate on consumer chains (if min stake and max rank allow it)

+Checked as part of the e2e test `inactive-provider-validators-on-consumer`.

 ### Scenario 9: MinStake and MaxRank parameters are respected